You can have control or you can have connection, but you cannot have both." — Terry Real

 Real Work for the Life You Share

-I Don’t Just Listen.
-I Intervene.
-Many couples fear therapy will be a weekly hour of venting that leads nowhere.
-My practice is different.
 I view relationships as a dynamic system.
-My role isn't to be a referee; it is to help you see the pattern you are caught in—the criticism, the shutdown, the silent resentment—and give you the tools to stop it in real-time.
+My role is not to be a referee.
+It is to help you see the pattern you are caught in and give you the tools to stop it in real time, not just talk about it after the fact.

 It is exhausting to feel misunderstood by the person who knows you best.

-This isn't just "bad communication."
+This is not bad communication.
 It is a protective cycle.

-We Withdraw: Numbing out or walking away to avoid the heat.
+Numbing out or walking away to avoid the heat.
+It feels like self-protection.
+To your partner, it feels like abandonment.

-We Comply: Giving in just to keep the peace, while resentment builds silently.
+Giving in to keep the peace while resentment builds quietly underneath.
+The conflict stops but nothing actually gets resolved.

 How We Change It